mireiagasco/OnlineChatApplication_SD/README.md

 - Docker v26.1.2, with the Redis and RabbitMQ containers.

 ## How To Use
-In order to setup the gRPC, Redis and RabbitMQ servers, exectute the ```start-server.sh``` script.
+In order to setup the gRPC, Redis and RabbitMQ servers, execute the ```start-server.sh``` script.

 Then, execute as many clients as needed running the ```start-client.sh``` script.

 ## Evaluation Questions
-Q1:  Private chats are not persistent, and would require something like a log system on a file to be able to keep track of all the messages sent, which is not implemented in this version of the system.
+Q1:  Private chats are not persistent and would require something like a log system on a file to be able to keep track of all the messages sent, which is not implemented in this version of the system.

 Q2: RabbitMQ systems can be considered stateful, as they keep track of the state of messages, queues, and connections among other things.